Veterans Resources

 Website: http://www.tmcc.edu/veterans-benefits/resource-center/

-The mission of the TMCC Veterans Resource Center (VRC) is to assist student veterans in their successful transition from military service to the academic environment.
-The staff within the VRC are there to help guide all veterans, eligible dependents and spouses, Nevada National Guard members, and active duty personnel in their educational goals.
+The mission of the TMCC Veterans and Families Center (VFC) is to assist student veterans in their successful transition from military service to the academic environment.
+The staff within the VFC are there to help guide all veterans, eligible dependents and spouses, Nevada National Guard members, and active duty personnel in their educational goals.
 The staff of the VRC is dedicated in using their own personal experiences to support other veterans and their families.
-Services within the Veterans Resource Center include:
+Services within the Veterans and Families Center include:

 • Information regarding the details of VA educational benefits